Torture (The Jacksons song): Music video

-She replaced Perri Lister, an alumna of the British dance troupe Hot Gossip, who had choreographed and/or danced in many early 1980s videos, including playing the bride in "White Wedding" for her boyfriend at the time, Billy Idol.
-Lister and Stein had worked together before and the Jacksons approved her.
-A few days afterwards Field told her that Jackie wanted his girlfriend, who he said was a dancer herself, to be in the video.
-She auditioned and Lister decided she was sufficiently talented to hire, putting her in a group of similarly-built women so her short stature and plumpness would be less noticeable.

-Jackie's girlfriend—who Lister did not know was Abdul—did not show up once rehearsals started, so Lister decided to go on without her.
-A few days later, however, according to Field, Jackie told him Lister wasn't right for the Jacksons.
-After a week Jackie and Abdul showed up at rehearsals, and Stein privately told Lister that Jackie had indicated that his girlfriend wanted to choreograph the video.
-She took her check and left.
+Perri Lister, an alumna of the British dance troupe Hot Gossip, was initially hired as the video's choreographer.
+Field told her that Jackie wanted his girlfriend, Abdul, to be in the video.
+She successfully auditioned and Lister put her in a group of similarly-built women.
+Abdul did not show up once rehearsals started and Lister went on without her.
+According to Field, Jackie told him a few days later thar Lister "wasn't right" for the Jacksons.
+After a week, Jackie and Abdul showed up at rehearsals, and Stein told Lister that Jackie had indicated that Abdul wanted to choreograph the video.
 Abdul, a Laker Girl at the time, took over as the choreographer from that point.
-She said some of the members of the band approached her after attending a Laker game and asked if she wanted to choreograph their video.
+She said some of the members of the band approached her at a Laker game and asked if she wanted to choreograph the video.
 "My only problem was how to tell the Jacksons how to dance," Abdul later recalled.
-"Imagine me telling them what routines to do.
-I was young, I was scared.
+"I was young, I was scared.
 I'm not quite sure how I got through that."
-The success of the choreography in the video helped lead to Abdul's then new career of choreographer in music videos.
-It was also due to the success of the video that she was chosen to be the choreographer for the Jacksons' Victory tour.
+Abdul was later chosen to be the choreographer for the Jacksons' Victory tour.